 Filing a Lawsuit

 If negotiations fail to reach a satisfactory conclusion, your lawyer will likely recommend filing a lawsuit.
 You may still, however, settle a claim before it reaches trial.
 Your lawyer will file the lawsuit before the expiration of the statute of limitations.
+A trial of a personal injury case takes time to prepare and get a court date.

 Contact The Houston Car Accident Lawyers at Baumgartner Law Firm for Help